thothinnovations/placeholder-framework-integration/README.md

 ## 🚀 Performance notes
 * All HTML files are scanned **once**, then cached per workspace.
 * Regex‑based search keeps things fast even in large code‑bases.
-* Decorations are updated only for the active editor, minimising redraw cost.
+* Decorations and diagnostics are updated only for the active editor, minimising redraw cost.

 <br>